IVSoftware/spammed-by-begin-invokes/README.md

 ___
 @ Theodor Zoulias:

 > Your hypothesis that the BeginInvoke silently discards messages is reasonable, but it's a frightening hypothesis.
 It's hard to believe that Microsoft opened intentionally such a pit of failure for the developers to fall in.
 Can you think of any experiment that would reinforce this hypothesis?
-It's frightening to think that I can await something on the UI thread, and the await will never complete because some subsequent events evicted the completion callback of the awaited task from the memory of the application!

 YES!
 I had to think about it a couple days, but in fact I _can_ devise such an experiment.
 We just have to hook the `WndProc` and capture a histogram of the messages in the sample period. **NOTE** The act of observation WILL change the thng observed.
 I will slow down the flooding of the queue and may result in an axtra 1 or 2 WM_USER _entries.